phetsims/phet-info/checklists/code_review_checklist.md

 - [ ] Is there any unnecessary coupling? (e.g., by passing large objects to constructors, or exposing unnecessary properties/functions)
 - [ ] Is there too much unnecessary decoupling? (e.g. by passing all of the properties of an object independently instead of passing the object itself)?
 - [ ] Are the source files reasonable in size?
 Scrutinize large files with too many responsibilities - can responsibilities be broken into smaller delegates?
 - [ ] Are any significant chunks of code duplicated?
-This will be checked manually as well as with https://github.com/danielstjules/jsinspect.
+In addition to manual identification, tools include: WebStorm _Code > Analyze Code > Locate Duplucates_ and https://github.com/danielstjules/jsinspect.
 - [ ] Is there anything that should be generalized and migrated to common code?
 - [ ] Are there any `TODO` or `FIXME` or `REVIEW` comments in the code?
 They should be addressed or promoted to GitHub issues.
 - [ ] Are there any [magic numbers](https://en.wikipedia.org/wiki/Magic_number_(programming)) that should be factored out as constants and documented?